KDE/digikam-doc/menu_descriptions/menu_mainwindow.rst

 :menuselection:`Export --> Export to Box...` :kbd:`Ctrl+Alt+Shift+B`

-    Tool to upload or update images to Box web-service.
+    Tool to upload or update files to Box web-service.

     See the dedicated :ref:`Box Export Tool <box_export>` for more information.

 :menuselection:`Export --> Export to Dropbox...` :kbd:`Ctrl+Alt+Shift+D`

-    Tool to upload or update images to Dropbox web-service.
+    Tool to upload or update files to Dropbox web-service.

     See the dedicated :ref:`Dropbox Export Tool <dropbox_export>` for more information.

 :menuselection:`Export --> Export to Flickr...` :kbd:`Ctrl+Alt+Shift+R`

-    Tool to upload or update images to Flickr web-service.
+    Tool to upload or update files to Flickr web-service.

     See the dedicated :ref:`Flickr Export Tool <flickr_export>` for more information.

 :menuselection:`Export --> Export to Google Drive...` :kbd:`Ctrl+Alt+Shift+G`

-    Tool to upload or update images to Google Drive web-service.
+    Tool to upload or update files to Google Drive web-service.

     See the dedicated :ref:`Google Export Tool <google_export>` for more information.

 :menuselection:`Export --> Export to Google Photos...` :kbd:`Ctrl+Alt+Shift+P`

-    Tool to upload or update images to Google Photos web-service.
+    Tool to upload or update files to Google Photos web-service.

     See the dedicated :ref:`Google Export Tool <google_export>` for more information.

 :menuselection:`Export --> Export to Imageshack` :kbd:`Ctrl+Alt+Shift+M`

-    Tool to upload or update images to Imageshack web-service.
+    Tool to upload or update files to Imageshack web-service.

     See the dedicated :ref:`Imageshack Export Tool <image_shack>` for more information.

 :menuselection:`Export --> Export to Imgur`

-    Tool to upload or update images to Imgur web-service.
+    Tool to upload or update files to Imgur web-service.

     See the dedicated :ref:`Imgur Export Tool <imgur_export>` for more information.

 :menuselection:`Export --> Export to INaturalist` :kbd:`Ctrl+Alt+Shift+N`

-    Tool to upload or update images to INaturalist web-service.
+    Tool to upload or update files to INaturalist web-service.

     See the dedicated :ref:`INaturalist Export Tool <inaturalist_export>` for more information.

+:menuselection:`Export --> Export to Onedrive` :kbd:`Ctrl+Alt+Shift+O`

+    Tool to upload or update files to Onedrive web-service.

+    See the dedicated :ref:`Onedrive Export Tool <one_drive>` for more information.

+:menuselection:`Export --> Export to Pinterest` :kbd:`Ctrl+Alt+Shift+I`

+    Tool to upload or update files to Pinterest web-service.

+    See the dedicated :ref:`Pinterest Export Tool <pinterest_export>` for more information.

 :menuselection:`Export --> Export to Piwigo`

-    Tool to upload or update images to Piwigo web-service.
+    Tool to upload or update files to Piwigo web-service.

     See the dedicated :ref:`Piwigo Export Tool <piwigo_export>` for more information.

+:menuselection:`Export --> Export to SmugMug` :kbd:`Ctrl+Alt+Shift+S`

+    Tool to upload or update files to SmugMug web-service.

+    See the dedicated :ref:`SmugMug Export Tool <smugmug_export>` for more information.

+:menuselection:`Export --> Export to Twitter`

+    Tool to upload or update files to Twitter web-service.

+    See the dedicated :ref:`Twitter Export Tool <twitter_export>` for more information.

+:menuselection:`Export --> Export to local storage` :kbd:`Ctrl+Alt+Shift+L`

+    Tool to copy files somewhere in your computer outside your collections.

+    See the dedicated :ref:`Local Storage Export Tool <local_export>` for more information.

+:menuselection:`Export --> Export to MediaWiki`

+    Tool to upload or update files to MediaWiki web-service.

+    See the dedicated :ref:`MediaWiki Export Tool <media_wiki>` for more information.

+:menuselection:`Export --> Export to remote storage` :kbd:`Ctrl+Alt+Shift+K`

+    Tool to upload files to another computer using network.

+    See the dedicated :ref:`Local Storage Export Tool <remote_export>` for more information.

 .. _menu_mainsettings: